AchiUG/Cuvatech.click/README.md

 # Cuvatech.click
-My ststic website hosted on AWS using route 53 and S3 bucket
+My static website hosted on AWS using route 53 and S3 bucket